Official State Freshwater Fish of Virginia

-The beautiful brook trout (Salvelinus fontinalis) was designated official state fish of Virginia in 1993.
-Eight states recognize brook trout as a state symbol.
+The beautiful brook trout (Salvelinus fontinalis) was designated official state fish of Virginia in 1993, then in 2011 it was reenacted as the official freshwater fish (the same legislation recognized the striped bass as Virginia's official saltwater fish).
 All State Fish

 Brook Trout Facts

-Brook Trout live under water conditions that are cool, clean and pure.
-Also called speckled trout, the brook trout can be found in Virginia's brooks, lakes and streams.
+Brook trout live under water conditions that are cool, clean and pure.
+Also called speckled trout, the brook trout can be found in Virginia's streams and lakes.
 Though small, brook trout are a prized game fish with a long history of fishing lore.